Arthur McInnarney: Papakura Army rugby team

 The Auckland Rugby Union then selected the Grammar club side, who had the second best record during the second round to play Army for the Jubilee Trophy.
 McInnarney was named to play for the Army team.
 The Grammar side caused an upset by winning 9 to 6 though the Army forward pack was almost a completely new one.
-McInnarney and Schubert, the wings, “saw little of the ball”.
+McInnarney and Schubert, the wings, "saw little of the ball".
 Later in the year McInnarney had moved down to the Waiouru Military Camp and while there he played in an army match for a North side against a South side in late November.
 His North side won 15 to 3 and he scored one of their three tries.

 Rugby and Rugby League hiatus

 The 1942 season was an unusual one for McInnarney.
-He was seemingly in New Zealand for the entire year and didn’t embark for Europe until some time during 1943.
-On May 23 he played in a Tank Brigade side against Wanganui at Spriggens Park in Whanganui.
+He was seemingly in New Zealand for the entire year and didn't embark for Europe until some time during 1943.
+On 23 May he played in a Tank Brigade side against Wanganui at Spriggens Park in Whanganui.
 The side included two All Blacks in R.M.
 McKenzie and C.K.
 Saxton and several other representative players with McInnarney mentioned as being a New Zealand league international.
 Also in the team was cricket representative Martin Donnelly.
-The full name of McInnarney’s side was the New Zealand Army Tank Brigade and they won 19 points to 12 in drizzling rain.
+The full name of McInnarney's side was the New Zealand Army Tank Brigade and they won 19 points to 12 in drizzling rain.
 McInnarney scored one of their four tries before a good crowd.
-The Whanganui Chronicle reported that “in C. Sullivan and A. McInnarney, they had two speedy wingers, who gave everything a go which came their way”.
-On June 4 of 1942 it was reported that a challenge had been received by the Auckland Rugby Union by a football team “of a southern military camp”.
+The Whanganui Chronicle reported that "in C. Sullivan and A. McInnarney, they had two speedy wingers, who gave everything a go which came their way".
+On 4 June 1942, it was reported that a challenge had been received by the Auckland Rugby Union by a football team "of a southern military camp".
 McInnarney was named on the wing for the military side.
-On August 15 he played against Auckland in Auckland on the wing.
-They lost 22-3.
+On 15 August he played against Auckland in Auckland on the wing.
+They lost 22–3.

-In mid September the seventeenth ballot “under the National Service Emergency Regulations, 1940, for service with the Armed Forces” was announced.
+In mid September the seventeenth ballot "under the National Service Emergency Regulations, 1940, for service with the Armed Forces" was announced.
 The list included 22,395 names.
-Arthur McInnarney was named among them with it stated that the lists included “the names of a number of men who have volunteered for overseas service, and also includes the names of some men who are already serving in home defence units”.
+Arthur McInnarney was named among them with it stated that the lists included "the names of a number of men who have volunteered for overseas service, and also includes the names of some men who are already serving in home defence units".
 It appears that McInnarney fell into the latter category.
 The 1st New Zealand Army Tank Brigade had been formed in New Zealand in 1941 to provide the 2nd New Zealand Division with armoured support in North Africa.
-However when war broke out in the Pacific it was retained in New Zealand.
+However, when war broke out in the Pacific it was retained in New Zealand.
 Then in 1942 it was disbanded with most of its personnel being used to establish the 4th New Zealand Armoured Brigade in Egypt.